-This article explains what agitation anxiety symptoms are, what they feel like, how anxiety can create agitation as a symptom, and what you can do to eliminate them.
+This article explains how anxiety can create agitation symptoms and what you can do to eliminate them.

 Agitation anxiety symptoms common descriptions: